Textualize/textual/docs/guide/styles.md

 --8<-- "docs/examples/guide/styles/colors02.py"
 ```

-We set the `background` style to a color with an alpha that ranges from 0.1 to 1.
 Notice that an alpha of 0.1 the background almost matches the screen, but at 1.0 it is a solid color.

 ```{.textual path="docs/examples/guide/styles/colors02.py"}
 ```

 ## Dimensions

 Widgets occupy a rectangular region of the screen, which may be as small as a single character or as large as the screen.
-Potentially *larger* if [scrolling][#] is enabled.
+Potentially *larger* if [scrolling](#) is enabled.

 ### Box Model